d-krupke/slurminade/README.md

 possible parameters.
 You can also call simple_slurm directly by `srun` and `sbatch` (automatically with the configuration specified with slurminade).

+*slurminade* has two design goals:
+1. Pythonic slurm: Allowing to use slurm in a Pythonic-way, without any shell commands etc.
+2. Compatibility: Scripts can also run without slurm.
+You can share a script and also people without slurm can execute it without any changes.

-A simple script that executes a function three times on slurm-nodes could look like this:
+A simple script could look like this:
 ```python
 import slurminade